Thermally activated nature of synchro-Shockley dislocations in Laves phases: Abstract

 \section{Abstract}

-The synchro-Shockley dislocation, as a zonal dislocation, is the major carrier of plastic deformation in Laves phases at high temperatures.
-The motion of synchro-Shockley dislocations is composed of localized transition events such as kink-pair nucleation, propagation and short-range atomic shuffling.
-These events possess small activation volumes, presumably leading to sensitive temperature and strain rate dependence on the Peierls stress.
-However, the thermally activated nature of synchro-Shockley dislocations is not fully understood so far.
-In this study, the transition mechanisms of the rate-limiting steps of the motion of synchro-Shockley dislocations at different shear strain levels are studied.
+Synchro-Shockley dislocations, as zonal dislocation, are the major carrier of plasticity in Laves phases at high temperatures.
+The motion of synchro-Shockley dislocations is composed of localized transition events, such as kink-pair nucleation and propagation, which possess small activation volumes, presumably leading to sensitive temperature and strain rate dependence on the Peierls stress.
+However, the thermally activated nature of synchro-Shockley dislocation motion is not fully understood so far.
+In this study, the transition mechanisms of the motion of synchro-Shockley dislocations at different shear and normal strain levels are studied.
 The transition processes of dislocation motion can be divided into shear-sensitive and -insensitive events.
 The external shear strain lowers the energy barriers of shear-sensitive events.
 Thermal assistance is indispensable in activating shear-insensitive events, implying that the motion of synchro-Shockley dislocations is prohibited at low temperatures.
-We aim to advance the understanding of the mechanisms of motion of zonal dislocations in complex crystals.

 \keywords{Atomistic simulation, Laves phase, Synchroshear, Zonal dislocation}